 Complete and submit your application online:

-- Note all applications are confidential
+- All applications are confidential.

-Up to two grants will be awarded in 2021, up to a maximum amount of $25,000 per award.
+- Up to two grants are awarded each round to a maximum of $25,000 per award.

-Recipients are expected to provide appropriate acknowledgement of University support when communicating research outcomes.
+- Recipients are expected to provide appropriate acknowledgement of University support when communicating research outcomes.

 - Recipients are required to provide an update at the six month point, and also on completion of the grant.
 This report should provide information on the research achievements, publishable outcomes, links to knowledge translation activity, and details of applications submitted to external funding bodies.

 Advocating for early to mid career academics in MDHS

 Genuinely engaging for co-design in health research

 An evaluation of Ways of Knowing in healthcare

 Student experiences of diversity and inclusion within MDHS